Rahul-Encoded/SussySolver/README.md

 # AI Blackboard Math Solver (No Cap) ✍️🧠

 Okay, so peep this project.
-It's basically a digital whiteboard where you can doodle math problems like you're in class, but then instead of getting stuck, you yeet it to an AI, and it, like, *solves* it for you.
+It's basically a digital blackboard where you can doodle math problems like you're in class, but then instead of getting stuck, you yeet it to an AI, and it, like, *solves* it for you.
 Trying to make finding the hypotenuse slightly less... tragic?
 Def.

 ## What's the Tea ☕ (Features)